miksrv/simple-react-ui-kit/README.md

 2. **Customizable** – Easily style components to match your design system.
 3. **Lightweight** – Minimal dependencies and easy to integrate into any project.
 4. **Typescript Support** – Fully typed components for TypeScript users.

+### Example Usage
+One of the applications of this UI Kit is in the interface of a weather station.
+You can check out the demo here: [Weather Station Demo](https://meteo.miksoft.pro/).
+The source code for this project can be found in the repository: [Weather Station Repository](https://github.com/miksrv/arduino-weather-station).

 <p align="right">
   (<a href="#top">Back to top</a>)